Sunday, 5 February 2012

 "What went wrong?"
 I silently asked myself, and then followed with, "Did I miss something out somewhere?"

 Choosing what appeared to be the most hospitable, I slumped down on top of one of the large rocks and listened to the ocean for a while.
 That may have been quite a while.
-Eventually I asked aloud, "God, are the most desperately urgent and pleading prayers from the desperately lonely heart of a desperately miserable young man at a desperately difficult time those that you truly want to hear?"
+Eventually I asked aloud, "God, are the most desperate and pleading prayers from the desperately lonely heart of a desperately miserable young man at a desperately difficult time those that you truly want to hear?"

 Having finished saying what I felt had to be said I remained perched upon the rock and continued listening to the sounds of the ocean.
 The water was ceaseless motion and, after a time, became somewhat soothing.
 I pulled my pipe and pouch out of a pocket and began the habitual ritual that always started with knocking the dottles and cinders from the previous burning out of the bowl.
 Satisfied the pipe was cleared out, I commenced stuffing the bowl with tobacco.
 Packed tightly enough to burn well but not too tightly to make drawing on it a chore.
 With the little stove well stoked I set it afire and soon had clouds of smoke heading skyward as well as every other direction the breezes would carry it.